Gourav-Bhatt/Gourav-Bhatt/README.md

 <h1>👋🏻 Hello!!, I'm Gourav Bhattacharjee</h1>
-<h3>🙋🏻 ABOUT ME</h3>

-I'm an aspiring analyst and designer from Silchar, Assam, with a passion for tech exploration and data-driven insights.
+An aspiring analyst and designer from Silchar, Assam, with a passion for tech exploration and data-driven insights.
 My journey is shaped by my roots and fueled by above-average dreams.

 <h3>🔍 PROFESSIONAL INTERESTS</h3>
 - 📊 Data and Business Analytics<br>